---

 #### Filtering

-To filter documents within a collection, the `where` method can be chained onto a collection reference.
+To filter documents within a collection, pass `where` constraints to `query`.
 Filtering supports

 equality checks and "in" queries.
 For example, to filter users where their age is greater or equal than 18 years old: